Celia-Alfred/Fake-News-Detection-System/README.md

 📜 License
 This project is open-source and available under the MIT License.

-Developed with ❤️ by [Marie Celia Alfred]
+✨ Developed with ❤️ by Marie Celia Alfred